prysmaticlabs/prysm/README.md

     geth sharding-validator --deposit 100eth --password /path/to/your/password.txt

 This will extract 100ETH from your account balance and insert you into the VMC's validator set.
-Then, the program will listen for incoming block headers and notify you when you have been selected as an eligible proposer for a certain shard in a given period.
-Once you are selected, the validator will request collations from a "collation proposals pool" that is created by a proposer node.
-We will need to run a proposal node concurrently in a separate terminal window as follows:
+Then, the program will listen for incoming block headers and notify you when you have been selected as an eligible validator for a certain shard in a given period.
+Once you are selected, the validator will request collations from a "collation proposals pool" that is created by a collation proposer node.
+We will need to run a collation proposal node concurrently in a separate terminal window as follows:

-## Becoming a Proposer
+## Becoming a Collation Proposer

 The proposer node (collator) can be started with the following command:

-    geth sharding-collation --password /path/to/your/password.txt
+    geth sharding-collator --password /path/to/your/password.txt

-Proposers are tasked with state execution, so they will process and validate pending transactions in the Geth node and create collations with headers that are then broadcast to a proposals pool along with an ETH deposit.
+Collation proposers are tasked with state execution, so they will process and validate pending transactions in the Geth node and create collations with headers that are then broadcast to a proposals pool along with an ETH deposit.

 Validators then subscribe to changes in the proposals pool and fetch the collation headers that offer the highest ETH deposit.
-Once a validator signs this collation, the proposer needs to provide the full collation body and the validator can then append the collation header to the Validator Manager Contract.
+Once a validator signs this collation, the collation proposer needs to provide the full collation body and the validator can then append the collation header to the Validator Manager Contract.

 Once this is done, the full, end-to-end sharding example is complete and another iteration can occur.